ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 - It means that it's not recommended to always initiate a session when loading the front page.

-You must ensure that you do not unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.
+You must ensure that you don't unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.